dvdmtw98/blog/Post Vault/articles/2023-01-07-docker-101-part-4-networks.md

 ![Running two Docker Containers|650](images/docker-networks/docker-container-run-3.png)

-We can inspect the `docker-101` network to see that indeed both the containers are using it
+We can inspect the `docker-101` network to see that indeed both containers are using it

 ```bash
 docker network inspect docker-101